-With more than 1 billion active monthly users averaging a daily view time of 95 minutes globally, TikTok is a place you should promote your business, and TikTok has made it easier for customers to buy products directly from the app.
+With more than 1 billion active monthly users averaging a daily view time of 95 minutes globally, TikTok is definitely where you should promote your business.
+And TikTok has made it easier for your customers to buy your products straight from the app.

-To start selling on TikTok, you need to choose the right products, create a Business or Pro account, link your shop or products, and actively promote your content.
-It’s now even easier to sell on the platform with ecommerce platforms such as Shopify partnering with it to launch in-app shopping.
+It’s easy to learn how to sell on TikTok.
+You just need to choose the right products, create a Business or Pro account, link your shop or products, and actively promote your content.
+It’s now even easier to sell on the video-sharing app with ecommerce platforms such as Shopify partnering with it to launch in-app shopping.

 Step 1: Choose the Right Products

 Selling on TikTok starts with learning about the platform, its users, and which products sell well.